Free Consultation / 24 Hours a Day - (614) 500-3836

 Can a Theft Charge or Conviction be Removed from My Record?

 After a careful review of your case, the experienced theft lawyers at Luftman, Heck & Associates may be able to help you expunge a theft case from your criminal record.
-Expungement is the process in which your arrest or criminal conviction records are sealed.
-Ohio allows for expungement of some convictions after a certain period of time has passed.
+Expungement is the process by which your arrest or criminal conviction records are sealed.
+Ohio allows for the expungement of some convictions after a certain period of time has passed.
 By working with our firm, you can seek to have your record sealed so it does not further affect your life.

 After a careful review of your theft charge, the experienced Columbus theft and fraud attorneys at LHA may be able to permanently remove a theft case from your criminal background.